By Hannah Johnson

 Thousands of events take place at the Frankfurt Book Fair, ranging from full-day conferences to intimate workshops and seminars.
 Speakers from around the world discuss business models, tech trends, rights and licenses, as well as issues related to education and academic publishing, book production, library sciences, rights and licenses, marketing, and more.

 The most important opportunity that Frankfurt offers to all attendees is access to people who work in publishing.
 CEOs, agents, foreign rights directors, and editors walk the halls of the fair all day long.
-This doesn’t automatically mean that you’ll be able to pitch your book to everyone you meet, but Frankfurt is platform for almost anyone to forge new relationships and create business opportunities.
+This doesn’t automatically mean that you’ll be able to pitch your book to everyone you meet, but Frankfurt is a platform for almost anyone to forge new relationships and create business opportunities.

 With some planning and an open mind about new opportunities, you may generate new business for yourself—or at least find some new friends in publishing.